Raswanth8/golden-ratio-raswanth/README.md

 # golden-ratio-raswanth
-A simple HTML,CSS,JS site about golden ratio for hacbenchers conducted by hackereearth
+A simple HTML,CSS,JS site about golden ratio for hacbenchers conducted by hackerearth